qt-dork/ewie.online/content/blog/Some links you might like 2.md

 ## Blake Watson: [HTML for People](https://htmlforpeople.com/)

 It is an indisputable fact that cohost shutting down meant that a larger portion of the people in my feeds are going to be computer touchers, and that’s really sad.
 I don’t really know what to do to help with that, but at the bare minimum, here’s a guide on HTML made for people who aren’t computer touchers.
 I wanna see more of y’all in my feeds!
 Share your links!
 The website section in my comments form isn’t for nothing!
 I actually do check the websites in there!

+## Thanks for checking this stuff out!

+Once again, come to the cohost wake at 3 pm, and please leave a comment below, or email me at [evie@ewie.online](mailto:evie@ewie.online).
+And I have a special email for asks at [ask@ewie.online](mailto:ask@ewie.online).
+Feel free to send some asks and they'll probably show up on the site unless you ask me to not put it there!
+Just like cohost!
+See y'all!